Eun Ji Jung

 Vitrix Health

-Dec 2018 – Aug 2019 · Chicago, IL
+Dec 2018 to Aug 2019 · Chicago, IL

-- End-to-end design of a cervical cancer screening device—from research and prototyping through 3D modeling, CMF, and manufacturing coordination.
+- End-to-end design of a cervical cancer screening device, from research and prototyping through 3D modeling, CMF, and manufacturing coordination.

 - Synthesized clinical insights from field testing into ergonomic and workflow requirements.